shabbirabdul/Special-Milestone/README.md

 ```

 Another way to check if the changes made to the web page are deployed is to check if the text we have changed appears on the page.
 The below code snippet uses Chrome web driver to check if the text "Spring is light weight java application development framework" appears on the page.
 If the text doesn't appear, the test case fails.

+*Selenium code snippet to check for specific text in file*

 ```
   		URL local = new URL("http://localhost:9515");